Reviewed by

 Second Schedule (Special Product)

-Basmati rice is a product of great importance for Indian exports, and it has been specifically included in the Second Schedule of the APEDA Act.
-This separate classification highlights its strategic significance in India's agricultural export basket.
+Basmati rice is one of India's most valuable agricultural exports and is specifically listed under the Second Schedule of the APEDA Act, making its export subject to APEDA's regulatory framework.
+In addition to obtaining APEDA Registration-Cum-Membership Certificate (RCMC), exporters dealing in Basmati rice must also comply with product-specific quality, traceability, and export norms prescribed by APEDA from time to time.
 Additionally, APEDA has been given the responsibility of monitoring the import of sugar, which is a crucial role for the authority in managing India's trade policies.

 Why APEDA Registration is Essential for Indian Exporters?